musakanneh/AirBnB_clone/README.md

-# AirBnB Clone ― The ALX-Holberton B&B
+# AirBnB Clone ― The ALX-Holberton BnB
 ![Optional Text](hbnb.png)
 ## Description of the project
 The ALX-Holberton B&B sums up the implementation of my four months of student at the ALX-Holberton School.